Waldur Site Agent - K8s UT Namespace Plugin

 Direct CR User Sync

-When sync_users_to_cr is enabled, user emails from Waldur are written directly to the
+When sync_users_to_cr is enabled, user identities from Waldur are written directly to the

 ManagedNamespace CR's adminUsers, rwUsers, and roUsers fields.

-The managed-namespace-operator then creates RoleBindings with these emails as
+The managed-namespace-operator then creates RoleBindings with these identities as

 Each user's Waldur role is mapped to a namespace role using the same